barsoom/formatting/README.md

 Rails-less formatting for your unit-testable code.

-*Does* currently depend on the `i18n` library for number separators.
+Will use the `i18n` library for formatting defaults if present, but it's not a requirement.

-Very much a work in progress currently.

 Formats:
   * Numbers